No New Incinerator in Harrisburg!

 Recycling is the alternative!

+On June 18th, 2003, the Harrisburg incinerator finally closed, ending the 30 year operation of the nation's oldest trash incinerator and the largest known single source of dioxin air pollution since the 1994 closure of the Columbus, Ohio incinerator.
 Unfortunately, the Harrisburg Authority and the Mayor are intent on building a new incinerator in its place, rather than pursue recycling and waste reduction as a cleaner, financially-sound, job-producing alternative.
 On December 31st, 2002, Harrisburg City Council passed Mayor Reed's 2003 budget, a budget with a $6 million deficit that needs to be balanced by the end of the year.
 Reed and his Harrisburg Authority hoped to plug this budget hole by having the City Countil vote to guarantee a $125 million bond for the Authority to build a new incinerator.
 In return for putting more Harrisburg taxpayer money on the line to cover the Authority's bad credit rating, the Authority would kick back the money needed to balance the City's budget.
 Unfortunately, on November 5th, 2003, the City Council agreed to back that bond.

 Find out about Environmental Justice issues around the incinerator.

 "As to the incinerator, would there be any thought of restarting this environmentally unfriendly facility if it bordered Bell View Park or Mountaindale?
-City and Dauphin County politicians know the answer is NO!" ~ Rev. Dr. W. Braxton Cooley, Sr.
+City and Dauphin County politicians know the answer is NO!"
+It's hurting our health

 It's hurting our pocketbook$